Consistent circuits for indefinite causal order: Reconstructing the quantum switch

-This influence relation can be given a precise formal meaning as long as one of our principles, univocality, is satisfied.
-Univocality requires that the routed graph defines a function from bifurcation choices to `branch statuses', where branch statuses are bits representing whether a given branch has happened or not.
-(Section \ref{sec: theorem} describes how this function is defined.)
-In other words, once the agents at the nodes of our skeletal supermap make all their bifurcation choices, there is a determinate fact, for each branch, about whether the quantum state will pass through it.
-This can be seen as forbidding situations where bifurcation choices would either underdetermine branch statuses (i.e.\ lead to several possible branch assignments) or overdetermine them (i.e.\ lead to no possible assignment at all)\footnote{On the relationship between underdetermination and overdetermination in cyclic processes, see Ref.\ \cite{Baumeler_2021}.}.

-For the switch, this is satisfied because the bifurcation choice at the $P$ node of the skeletal supermap determines which branches of $A$ and $B$ we end up in.
-This corresponds to the fact that in \texttt{SWITCH}, the logical state of the control qubit fixes the causal order (recalling the fact that the causal order is what defined the different branches of $A$ and $B$).

-We also require that the `time-reversed' routed graph, obtained by reversing the direction of the arrows on the original routed graph, satisfies univocality as well.
-This is satisfied by the switch, corresponding to the fact that in \texttt{SWITCH} the information about which causal order took place ends up recorded in the control qubit at the end of the protocol.
-If both the routed graph and its time-reversed version satisfy univocality, we say that the routed graph satisfies \textbf{bi-univocality}.
-Thus the entire bi-univocality condition is satisfied by the switch.
-We summarise the condition as follows: \begin{quote} \textit{Bi-univocality:} The routed graph and the time-reversed routed graph define functions from bifurcation choices to branch statuses. \end{quote}

-Now we can explain the dashed arrows in Figure \ref{fig:branch graph}.
-The green dashed arrows represent the relations of functional dependence in the function required by univocality.
-Specifically, there is a green dashed arrow from $X^\alpha$ to $Y^\beta$ just in case the branch status at $Y^\alpha$ depends on the bifurcation choice at $X^\alpha$.
+Fortunately, if univocality is satisfied, then we already know that the routed graph defines a function from bifurcation choices to the statuses of the branches (i.e.\ the binary variables encoding whether each branch happened).
+We can thus define the green dashed arrows as representing the functional dependencies within this function.
+Namely, there is a green dashed arrow from $X^\alpha$ to $Y^\beta$ just in case the branch status at $Y^\beta$ depends on the bifurcation choice at $X^\alpha$.
 For example, there is a green dashed arrow from $P$ to $A^0$ because one can choose whether or not $A^0$ happens by choosing which logical state to prepare the control qubit in at $P$.
 If a similar influence relation holds from $Y^\beta$ to $X^\alpha$ in the time-reversed version of the protocol, then we draw a red dashed arrow from $X^\alpha$ to $Y^\beta$.
 Doing this for all the branches gives us the dashed arrows in Figure \ref{fig:branch graph}.

 The full branch graph gives a complete account of the flow of information in the skeletal supermap of the switch.
 It represents both the quantum information that flows within the branches with the solid arrows, and the `which-branch' information that is affected by bifurcation choices.
 This second sort of information can be thought of classically, since it corresponds to preferred sectorisations of the state spaces.
 We also call it possibilistic, since it is purely about the binary question of whether a branch does or does not happen given certain bifurcation choices, and can accordingly be represented by the routes using the theory of relations, represented by Boolean matrices.